Associate Dean of Engineering for Undergraduate Education

 The main thrust of this research is to develop models to guide the development of novel electrokinetics techniques for the removal of ions and charge-carrying contaminants from concrete and other porous media.
 Algorithms are being developed to accurately account for the complex chemistry of the porous media and the constituents in the liquid phase.

 Materials Synthesis Using Biotemplates

-Metals (gold, platinum, palladium and nickel) are deposisted on the surface of self-Assembed biological structures such as tobacco mosiac virus (TMV).
+Metals (gold, platinum, palladium and nickel) are deposited on the surface of self-assembed biological structures such as tobacco mosaic virus (TMV).
 Discrete and continuous nanometric deposits have been achieved on wild-type and genetically engineered TMV.
 The future application of the metal coated TMV include sensors, batteries and nanocircuits.

 - Christopher Anthony

 - Brayden Wagoner

 - Erin Lynn Retzlaff-Roberts